-- Review the table of contents and prefatory materials and identify how grammar and usage Language Standards exercises, practice, and support are identified (separate sections, embedded, in writing, in speaking, etc.) - Review appendices and indexes for grammar and usage Language Standards supports. - Look through all materials for any core materials that are stand-alone instructional materials for grammar and usage Language Standards. - Review assessment materials for any grammar and usage Language Standards assessment items. - Identify any Teacher Edition materials that support teachers in monitoring students' grammar and usage Language Standards development. - Look at how grammar and usage standards are taught (explicit sections, embedded, or both).
+- Review the table of contents and prefatory materials and identify how grammar and usage Language Standards exercises, practice, and support are identified (separate sections, embedded, in writing, in speaking, etc.) - Review appendices and indexes for Language Standards supports. - Look through all materials for any core materials that are stand-alone instructional materials for grammar and usage Language Standards. - Review assessment materials for any grammar and usage Language Standards assessment items. - Identify any Teacher Edition materials that support teachers in monitoring students' grammar and usage Language Standards development. - Look at how grammar and usage standards are taught (explicit sections, embedded, or both).

-- How much instructional time is spent on grammar and usage Language Standards instruction? - How are these standards taught (explicit instruction, embedded, or both)? - Do students have practice around standards? - How do the materials build on standards learned in the previous grade level? - How do readings/texts support the acquisition and practice of grade-level grammar and usage standards (e.g. Do they provide models of use?)? - Where do the materials explicitly address the grammar and conventions standards for the grade level?
+- How much instructional time is spent on grammar and usage Language Standards instruction? - How are these standards taught (explicit instruction, embedded, or both)? - Do students have practice around standards? - How do the materials build on standards learned in the previous grade level? - How do readings/texts support the acquisition and practice of grade-level grammar and usage standards (e.g. Do they provide models of use?)?